 During campaign season, the landscape blooms with a special kind of flower - the political sign.
-Unlike wildflowers that are welcome anywhere, putting campaign signs on public lands is illegal.
+Unlike wildflowers which are welcome anywhere, putting campaign signs on public lands is illegal.
 So before you plant that sign, learn the law and keep Texas beautiful.
-TxDOT only regulates campaign signs under chapter 394 of the Texas Transportation Code.